chamodidesilva/chamodidesilva/README.md

 ## More About Me

-- B.Sc. in Information Systems (First class) — University of Colombo School of Computing, Sri Lanka
+- B.Sc. in Information Systems — University of Colombo School of Computing, Sri Lanka
 - Worked as a DevOps Engineer Intern @ Paraqum Technologies Pvt.
 Ltd for 6 months
 - Currently preparing for the AWS Solutions Architect Associate certification exam
 - I’m most comfortable working with: